boyney123/status-checks/README.md

 <div align="center">

-<h2>status-checks: keep your code quality high with pull request status checks.</h1>
+<h2>status-checks: stay ontop of your code quality and pull-requests.</h1>

-<p>It could'nt be easier to setup status checks with GitHub.
+<p>It could'nt be easier to setup status checks within GitHub.
-status-checks gives you a simple way to create GitHub status checks, you provide the functions and we will do the rest.</p>
+status-checks gives you a simple way to create GitHub status checks to run any command on each pull request.
+You provide the functions and we will do the rest.</p>

   <hr />